After a pretty bad winter here in the UK, I think we are all looking forward to summer and some sunshine to enjoy!

 3. Reduced Energy

-Reduced energy can be caused from dehydration, and as a result many people reach for a ‘pick-me-up’, which is usually sugar based junk food.
+Reduced energy can be caused by dehydration, and as a result, many people reach for a ‘pick-me-up’, which is usually sugar based junk food.

 Ice cream, chocolate and general junk food consumption increases, which further dehydrates the body and can lead to blood sugar highs and lows.

 In turn, these can lead to hypo-glycaemia, which leaves you feeling tired and can lead to a slow down in brain function.

 Even simple daily activities can become stressful, so looking after your fragile back might be forgotten… until it’s too late.